dinshetty14/ApparelDiscount/README.txt

 ---------------------------------------------------------------------------------------------------
 Summary
 ---------------------------------------------------------------------------------------------------
-ApparelDiscount program does the following.
+ApparelDiscount program does the following:
-* Loads the all types of discounts stored in the following file into memory.
+* Loads all types of discounts stored in the following file into memory.
 	ApparelDiscount.txt
 	BrandDiscount.txt
 	GenderDiscount.txt